Make sure you are visible

 A helicopter pilot may continue on the same flight path if they spot a horse rider late.
 This is to avoid the excessive engine noise and blade slapping which would occur if they took sudden avoiding action.

 We are aware of at least some aviation companies that have strict policies for encounters with horse riders and carriage drivers, however these companies have also experienced issues with spotting horse riders and carriage drivers in time if hi-viz has not been worn.

-To give pilots advance warning we strongly advise that horses riders and carriage drivers ensure they wear hi-viz at all times whilst out, both on themselves and on their horses.
+To give pilots advance warning we strongly advise that horses riders and carriage drivers ensure they wear hi-viz which is visible from above (ex. exercise or quarter sheets) at all times whilst out, both on themselves and on their horses.
 This will give pilots the best possible chance to spot them promptly.
 A horse rider or carriage driver blending into their surroundings whilst wearing dark clothing is very difficult for a pilot to see.

-We would recommend, if possible, horse riders and carriage drivers keep a minimum distance of a half mile radius from any Civil Aviation Authority (CAA) licensed airport.
-This is especially important when visiting a new area to explore if they have not seen or experienced low flying aircraft before.
-Before visiting a new area have a look at local information and check whether there is regular low flying activity, including military in the area.
+We would recommend that horse riders and carriage drivers visiting a new area check for any Civil Aviation Authority (CAA) licensed airport if they have not seen or experienced low flying aircraft before.
+Have a look at local information and check whether there is regular low flying activity, including military in the area.
 A list of CAA licensed airports can be found here.

 Reporting an incident

 All non military aircraft incidents should be reported to the Civil Aviation Authority (CAA).
 All UK registered aircraft tail numbers begin with a "G" and it is very unlikely for any non UK registered aircraft to be carrying out any surveyance work or similar.